-Teams who do not complete the Race to the Wall task on Wednesday 18th October 2017 (week 6) will have a second opportunity to complete the task on Friday 20th October 2017 (week 6) between 3:30pm and 4:30pm, and a third opportunity on Wednesday 8th March 2017 (week 7) between 3:00pm and 6:00pm.
-Any teams that complete the challenge for the first time in week 7 will be ranked below all teams that complete the challenge in week 6.
+Teams who do not complete the Race to the Wall task on Wednesday 7th October 2017 (week 7) will have a second opportunity to complete the task on the afternoon of Friday 9th October 2018 (at a specific time, yet to be announced).
+Any teams who complete the challenge before the event closes on Wednesday 7th March will be ranked above all teams that complete the challenge after that.

 The final ranking will be determined as follows:

-- The highest ranked teams will be those that complete the Race to the Wall task in week 6 and are fully compliant with the weight and size restrictions (see below).
-These teams will be ranked in ascending order of recorded time, each team’s recorded time being their best time achieved in week 6.
+- The highest ranked teams will be those that complete the Race to the Wall task on (or before) Wednesday 7th March 2018 who are fully compliant with the weight and size restrictions (see below).
+These teams will be ranked in ascending order of recorded time, each team’s recorded time being their best time achieved on or before Wednesday 7th March.

-- The next ranked set of teams will be those that complete the task in week 6 but are not fully compliant with the size and weight restrictions.
-These teams will be ranked in ascending order of recorded time, each team’s recorded time being their best time achieved in week 6.
+- The next ranked set of teams will be those that complete the task on or before Wednesday 7th March, but who are not fully compliant with the size and weight restrictions.
+These teams will be ranked in ascending order of recorded time, each team’s recorded time being their best time achieved on or before Wednesday 7th March.
 Please note, however, that permission to attempt the task with a non-compliant robot will be granted at the discretion of the RoboSumo tutors only.
 Robots which grossly exceed the limits will be disqualified.

-- The next ranked set of teams will be those that complete the task in week 7 and are fully compliant with the weight and size restrictions.
+- The next ranked set of teams will be those that complete the task after Wednesday 7th March and are fully compliant with the weight and size restrictions.
 These teams will be ranked in order of speed.

-- The next ranked set of teams will be those that complete the task in week 7 and are not fully compliant with the weight and size restrictions.
+- The next ranked set of teams will be those that complete the task after Wednesday 7th March and are not fully compliant with the weight and size restrictions.
 These teams will be ranked in order of speed.

-- The final ranked set of teams will be those that do not complete the task in either week, but are still be deemed by the tutors to merit ranking on the basis of technical attainment.
+- The final ranked set of teams will be those that do not complete before the competition ends, but are still deemed by the tutors to merit ranking on the basis of technical attainment.